 Emerging Leader Fellows come from diverse educational backgrounds, such as law, social work, public administration, and education.
 All possess a deep commitment to social justice; are proactive, organized problem-solvers; and are poised to become leaders in their fields.
 They advance change by advocating for policy and practice improvements, conducting applied research, advancing new approaches to service delivery, employing legal advocacy strategies, and building coalitions and partnerships.

 How does the application process work?

-- Applications for organizations: The application period for organizations interested in hosting a 2019-21 Emerging Leader Fellow are now open.
+- Applications for organizations: Applications for organizations interested in hosting a 2021-2023 Emerging Leader Fellow are now open.
 Register here for one of our two upcoming virtual information sessions on June 9 and June 18.

 - Have questions?
 More information about the process and application timeline can be found in the Frequently Asked Questions.

 Why should you apply to become a host organization?